PiotrTymoszuk/jsonDF/README.md

 ## Summary

 Facilitates generation of JSON Schemas and JSON data files from user's documentation and R data frames.
-Provides tools for generation of simulated data and SQL code based on a JSON Schema.
+Provides tools for documenting, generation of JSON Schemas, validation, and generation of SQL code based on R data frames.

 ## Remarks

 Working on SQL code generators and tools for simulation of data frame entries given a JSON Schema.
-The `data.frame` - `JSON` - `JSON Schema` conversion tools are more or less ready.
+The `data.frame` - `JSON` - `JSON Schema`, `data.frame` - `documentation` - `documentation Markdowm/HTML` conversion tools are more or less ready.

 ## Terms of use